 “I know,” I admit as we rejoin our women.

 “I don’t know,” she admits after swallowing her lamb.
 “It’s hard for me to figure out what I’m doing tomorrow these days, let alone when I get back to Seattle.
-I need to jump back into my practice of course, but part of me wonders why I think I can help others when I’m so screwed up myself.”
+I need to jump back into my practice, of course, but part of me wonders why I think I can help others when I’m so screwed up myself.”

 “Come on, Ana.
-You can’t believe that your tragedies mean that you can no longer be an effective therapist.
+You can’t believe that your tragedies mean that you can no longer be an effective psychiatrist.
 Do you really think that?”
 Davenport scolds her.
 Quite frankly, I was thinking the same thing.

 “I don’t know, Chuck,” she says, putting her fork down and sipping her wine.
 “I want to believe that I can still do my job.
 All I can really do is try, but if someone comes in with a kidnapping issue, I don’t know how effective I’m going to be.”
 Eat, Butterfly.

 “I can understand that.
 It must be scary having to counsel other people when you’re fighting demons of your own,” he adds, and Butterfly’s face starts to turn a little pale.
 It’s time to change the course of this conversation.
 I take Butterfly’s hand and kiss it gently.

 “I’m sure that Ana knows what she’ll be able to tolerate,” I begin.
 “Whatever the situation, if it becomes too much, my baby knows to step back and re-evaluate.
 She’s brilliant that way.”
 I smile a full grin at her.
 She smiles back at me and the color returns to her face as she picks up her fork and begins to eat some of her pasta.
 Mission accomplished!